How to pronounce duxelles

 We have tried to preserve chanterelles many different way over the years and this is honestly, the only way that I have been satisfied with so far.
 Drying them doesn’t work because they don’t rehydrate as well as other mushrooms and seem to stay a bit hard.
 Freezing them results in about the same as drying them.
 Some people preserve them in vinegar, but I wouldn’t want my dish to have that flavor unless I chose it specifically for that dish.
 I have come up with several recipes that uses the preserved chanterelle duxelles which I will post and add links to very soon.

-Here are some (links will be added when recipes are posted): Chanterelle and Saffron Risotto with Seared Scallops, Chanterelle Ravioli from Homemade pasta with a Lemon Cream Sauce, Venison and Chanterelle Stroganoff, Chanterelle and Scrambled Eggs on Toast, Sausage and Chanterelle Pizza, Chanterelle Miso Soup, Pork Tenderloin with a Chanterelle Cream Sauce and Chanterelles with Jumbo Lump Crab Meat.
+Here are some (links will be added when recipes are posted): Chanterelle & Saffron Risotto with Seared Scallops, Herb Crusted Rack of Lamb with a Chanterelle Cream Sauce, Rustic Wild Chanterelle Tart with Gruyere Cheese, Chanterelle Ravioli from Homemade pasta with a Lemon Cream Sauce, Venison & Chanterelle Stroganoff, Chanterelle and Scrambled Eggs on Toast, Sausage and Chanterelle Pizza, Chanterelle Miso Soup, Pork Tenderloin with a Chanterelle Cream Sauce and Chanterelles with Jumbo Lump Crab Meat.

 You can also serve chanterelle duxelles on toast points with whipped goat cheese and fresh parsley, add it to omelets or a savory tart.
 This duxelles can also be used as the base for a mushroom wine sauce or you can mix it with other mushrooms for a variety of dishes.